asujaykk/Road-segmentation-UNET-model/README.md

   ## Data augmentation
   Data augmentation is a common practice in machine learning if the data set is very small or the variety of data is less in the data set.
 Basically data augmentation is nothing but introducing some changes in input data without loosing the major features of it.
 With this technique you can create a large set of data from the limited original input data.
-  In this project we only have 100 raw images for training, and which is very small for a data hungry model like unet.
+  In this project we only have 100 raw images for training, and which is very less for a training task.
   So we are going to expand 100 image data set to 7000 image data set with data augmentation.
   In this project the DA module use the following  operations,